and-kal/second-brain/content/tech/Haskell.md

 thirdLetter (_:_:xs) = "That string is too short" thirdLetter string@(_:_:x:xs) = "The third letter in " ++ string ++ " is: " ++ [x]
 ```

+Here, `string` is the variable name given to the whole pattern you are matching on.

+*As pattern* »allows you to bind some value in the match while at the same time allowing you to match on inner components of that value.« (Serrano Mena, p.
+48)

 ## Monads, Monoids, applicative functors, functors